bicknest/coding_interview_problems/cracking_coding_interview/best_line/approach.md

 if any of the other points you are given are able to be solved by this

 Unfortunately it seems like this is the best we can do, and this is O(n^2) time complexity.

+Also, with current solution, have to assume that the graph is ordered. #TODO fix that